Soul-Collector/soul-collector.github.io/_posts/2023-09-27-understanding-reverse-polarity-circuits.md

 Reverse polarity protection is necessary in order to ensure that no damage occurs to the protected components in a given circuit when the polarity of the supply voltage reverses.

-## Standards for reverse polarity protection
+## What are the standards for reverse polarity protection?

 > [ISO 16750-2:2023](https://www.iso.org/standard/76119.html) provides detailed requirements for reverse battery protection in terms of voltage levels and timings to ensure that the electronic equipment can withstand reverse battery voltage without getting damaged or malfunctioning.
 >